Skip to main content

 Can I use Priority Mail Cubic with a softpack or padded envelope?

-USPS Cubic Softpack is a cheap & fast way to ship envelopes
+Learn how you can use USPS Priority Mail Cubic Softpack as a cheap & fast way to ship envelopes or poly mailers

 Updated over a week ago

-Priority Mail Cubic is the best kept secret in the shipping industry, but it's not just for boxes... you can get dimension-based rates with poly or padded envelopes as well, as long as they're not more than 18" in either direction.
+• Boxes and Envelopes Work: Priority Mail Cubic is the best-kept secret in the shipping industry, but it's not just for boxes... you can get dimension-based rates with poly or padded envelopes as well, as long as they're not more than 18" in either direction.

-2. If either of the measurements exceed the nearest quarter inch, round down to the nearest 1/4 inch (for example, 8.6" inches turns into 8.5" inches);
+• 2.
+If either of the measurements exceeds the nearest quarter inch, round down to the nearest 1/4 inch (for example, 8.6" inches turns into 8.5" inches);

 Use the original dimensions of the empty envelope & don't fold/tape it down!